mdiloreto/translate-blog-html-and-post-to-medium/output.md

 With these types of volumes, when the pod's lifecycle ends, the data lifecycle ends as well.
 Volumes will not maintain data persistence.

 Some examples:
-When a storage pod is defined this volume type, it is created when the pod is assigned to a node in the cluster.
+* When a storage pod is defined this volume type, it is created when the pod is assigned to a node in the cluster.

-An empty directory is assigned (as the name implies).
+* An empty directory is assigned (as the name implies).

-It is shared for all Containers within the pod.
+* It is shared for all Containers within the pod.

-When the pod's lifecycle ends.
+* When the pod's lifecycle ends.
 It also terminates the emptyDir volume and its data is deleted.

-When a container crashes, the data is not deleted.
+* When a container crashes, the data is not deleted.

-Some possible uses:Scratch space.
+* Scratch space.
 Save checkpoints in long calculations to recover from failures.
 Maintain files that a Content-Manager container fetches while a web server container provides the data.

-Scratch space.
+* Some possible uses:Scratch space.
 Save checkpoints in long calculations to recover from failures.
 Maintain files that a Content-Manager container fetches while a web server container provides the data.

+* Scratch space.

+* Save checkpoints in long calculations to recover from failures.

+* Maintain files that a Content-Manager container fetches while a web server container provides the data.

-Scratch space.
+* Scratch space.

-Save checkpoints in long calculations to recover from failures.
+* Save checkpoints in long calculations to recover from failures.

-Maintain files that a Content-Manager container fetches while a web server container provides the data.
+* Maintain files that a Content-Manager container fetches while a web server container provides the data.

 Ephemerals with particular purposes:
-It's a way to inject configuration data into pods.
+* It's a way to inject configuration data into pods.

-It is referenced within the pod specifications.
+* It is referenced within the pod specifications.

-It's a way to inject configuration data into pods.
+* It's a way to inject configuration data into pods.

-It is referenced within the pod specifications.
+* It is referenced within the pod specifications.

-It is used to pass sensitive information such as passwords to pods.
+* It is used to pass sensitive information such as passwords to pods.

 # Persistent Volumes:

-They are independent.
+* They are independent.

-They do not depend on the life cycle of the Pods.
+* They do not depend on the life cycle of the Pods.

-They can be either PersistenVolumes or PersistentVolumesClaim.
+* They can be either PersistenVolumes or PersistentVolumesClaim.

 The types we'll be looking at today:
-This is the statement of the persistent storage presented in the cluster.
+* This is the statement of the persistent storage presented in the cluster.
 It is provisioned using Storage Classes.
 They have a life independent of pods.

-The type of Storage is defined by the StorageClasses.
+* The type of Storage is defined by the StorageClasses.

-This is the statement of the persistent storage presented in the cluster.
+* This is the statement of the persistent storage presented in the cluster.
 It is provisioned using Storage Classes.
 They have a life independent of pods.

-The type of Storage is defined by the StorageClasses.
+* The type of Storage is defined by the StorageClasses.

-This is the requester configured at the pod level to consume the PV.
+* This is the requester configured at the pod level to consume the PV.

-The request can specify specific resource levels, sizes, and access models.
+* The request can specify specific resource levels, sizes, and access models.

 # What is a StatefulSet?